 Now if you want to make your own sayings and organizers, there are many sellers on Teachers Pay Teachers who have FREE templates.
 Just type in sticky note templates and then select free on the left hand side.
 You could also make your own on Powerpoint or Microsoft Word.

-If you’ve bought a post-it resource such as this or the one below, it will include a template for you to use.
+If you’ve bought a post-it resource such as this.

 Step 2: Print your template and place your sticky notes.